-- 1889 First training school in Germany opened at Hamburg. - 1921 Central European Missionary Seminary opened with 65 students at Kirchheim/Teck, Wurttemberg. - 1922 Moved to Bad Aibling, Bavaria, and called Aibling Seminary. - 1924 Permission to operate granted by the State of Hesse. - 1925 Moved to Marienhöhe and name changed to Seminar Marienhöhe. - 1934 Seminar Neandertal discontinued, and students transferred to Marienhöhe. - 1939 Closed. - 1948 Schools at Marienhöhe and at Neandertal (Mettman), reopened.

-Permission to operate regranted by the State of Hesse. - 1949 The Aufbaugymnasium (secondary school), opened. - 1952 Neandertal school merged into Seminar Marienhöhe. - 1955 The secondary school was accredited by the Ministry of Education of the State of Hesse (April). - 1958 The GC approved upgrading to 4-year post-secondary status (March 31). - 1970 The SDA Board of Regents accredited both the secondary school and the Seminary.
+- 1889 First training school in Germany opened at Hamburg. - 1921 Central European Missionary Seminary opened with 65 students at Kirchheim/Teck, Wurttemberg. - 1922 Moved to Bad Aibling, Bavaria, and called Aibling Seminary. - 1924 Permission to operate granted by the State of Hesse. - 1925 Moved to Marienhöhe and name changed to Seminar Marienhöhe. - 1934 Seminar Neandertal discontinued, and students transferred to Marienhöhe. - 1938 Closed (April 17). - 1948 Schools at Marienhöhe and at Neandertal (Mettman), reopened.
+Permission to operate regranted by the State of Hesse. - 1949 The Aufbaugymnasium (secondary school), opened. - 1952 Neandertal school merged into Seminar Marienhöhe. - 1955 The secondary school was accredited by the Ministry of Education of the State of Hesse (April). - 1958 The GC approved upgrading to 4-year post-secondary status (March 31).